Crescent City Connection: Later history

-Use as a film setting
+Popular culture

 As an iconic part of the city's skyline, the spans have been a favorite of movie production crews.
 The HOV lanes are frequently used for filming, as they are not heavily used and are separated from normal traffic by barrier walls.
 Both spans were briefly closed on April 9, 2006, to allow filming with stunts and pyrotechnics for the Denzel Washington film Déjà Vu.
 The HOV lanes were used to film a scene in 21 Jump Street when a truck loaded with chickens explodes.
 The spans also served as the anchor for the background in most of the outdoor scenes in the film A Love Song for Bobby Long.
 The spans have been used as a filming location for episodes of NCIS: New Orleans.
 The spans appeared on the finale of The Amazing Race 32 as the site of a task where contestants had to jump off one of the beams.
+The bridge is also prominently featured on the cover for rapper Mystikal’s 1995 album Mind of Mystikal.